Comic Sans: Opposition

-Dave Gibbons, whose work was one of the inspirations for Comic Sans, said that it was "a shame they couldn't have used just the original font, because [Comic Sans] is a real mess.
+Dave Gibbons, whose work was one of the inspirations for Comic Sans, condemned the typeface, stating that it was "a shame they couldn't have used just the original font, because [Comic Sans] is a real mess.
 I think it's a particularly ugly letter form."

 Film producer and The New York Times essayist Errol Morris wrote in an August 2012 posting, "The conscious awareness of Comic Sans promotes—at least among some people—contempt and summary dismissal."
 With the help of a professor, he conducted an online experiment and found that Comic Sans, in comparison with five other typefaces (Baskerville, Helvetica, Georgia, Trebuchet MS, and Computer Modern), makes readers slightly less likely to believe that a statement they are reading is true.

 Defense

 In the Netherlands, radio DJs Coen Swijnenberg and Sander Lantinga decided to celebrate the typeface by having a Comic Sans day on the first Friday of July.
 Comic Sans Day has been held since 2009.
 Some Dutch companies have their website in Comic Sans on this day.

 According to a 2020 Twitter poll held by TES, 44% of teachers sampled used Comic Sans in their teaching resources.
 Comic Sans is widely used in schools due to its high legibility.
 Other reasons include: